 Resources we found helpful in planning this trip

 We struggled a bit to find good write ups about northern Patagonia while planning the trip.
 There’s a lot less information online on it than, say, Torres del Paine or El Chaltén.
 The single most valuable resource we found was TrekBariloche, which offers helpful logistics information, write ups of popular hiking routes, and descriptions of refugios.

 I had Moon and Footprint travel guides to Patagonia from a previous trip and we consulted them in our early planning.
 Neither offered enough detail for detailed planning of our trip to northern Patagonia, but they gave us some ideas of where we might visit.

-For maps, we purchases Monte Tronador and Paso de las Nubes (1:50,000) and San Carlos de Bariloche (1:50,000), both by Aoneker, once we arrived in Bariloche.
+For maps, we purchased Monte Tronador and Paso de las Nubes (1:50,000) and San Carlos de Bariloche (1:50,000), both by Aoneker, once we arrived in Bariloche.
 The San Carlos de Bariloche map would have helped our advance planning.
 The Paso de Las Nubes map was less essential to have in advance.
 If we were exploring more in the Pampa Linda area or doing the Pampa Linda to Colonia Suiza traverse, though, we would have wanted it.
 Both maps we purchased were somewhat dated (e.g., missing the refugio at Paso Nubes); I don’t know if we got old ones or if it had just been a while since they were last updated.